 AWS RedShift is one of the tried and true players in this space and it’s typically a go-to that people think of first when they look to set up a cloud-based data solution.
 It’s hard to come up with downsides to RedShift but there are a couple.

 One area where Snowflake comes out ahead is the cost structure.
 With RedShift, costs for storage and compute needs are coupled.
-With snowflake, the costs for storage are decoupled from compute needs.
+With Snowflake, the costs for storage are decoupled from computing needs.
 Decoupled cost structures allow for your business to grow at rates that align with your needs, avoiding paying for things you may not need.

 Lastly, RedShift is an Amazon product.
 As such, it is only compatible with AWS cloud infrastructures.
 An argument could be made for cloud vendor lock-in.
 It is abnormal for companies to switch cloud platforms.
 In any case, it’s good to have a full picture of all the options available as well as their benefits and pitfalls.

 Recently the naming for Azure’s Data Warehouse switched over to Synapse Analytics.
 When comparing Snowflake to the old Data Warehouse, it was a much easier win for Snowflake.
 When Azure upgraded their data platform offering, they opted to allow for users to segment the compute and storage costs, just like Snowflake, so now they have parity in that area.
 Azure also now allows for pausing of computing for Synapse Analytics which makes it harder to find benefits between the two options.